saucelabs/sauce-docs/docs/dev/test-configuration-options.md

 Allows you to set a custom time zone for your test based on a city name.
 Most major cities are supported.

 - **For Desktop VMs**: can be configured with custom time zones.
 This feature should work on all operating systems, however, time zones on Windows VMs are approximate.
 The time zone defaults to UTC.
 Look for the "principal cities" examples on this [list of UTC time offsets](https://en.wikipedia.org/wiki/List_of_UTC_time_offsets).
-- **For iOS Devices**: you can use this capability to change the time on the Mac OS X VM, which will be picked up by the iOS simulator.
+- **For iOS Virtual Devices**: you can use this capability to change the time on the Mac OS X VM, which will be picked up by the iOS simulator.
-- **For Android Devices**: this capability is not supported for Android devices, but for Android 7.2 or later, there is a workaround.
+- **For Android Virtual Devices**: this capability is not supported for Android devices, but for Android 7.2 or later, there is a workaround.
 Use the following ADB command to grant Appium notification read permission in order to use the time zone capability:

 ```java
 adb shell cmd notification allow_listener